Whether it’s your first time with naturism or just your first visit to our park, you’ll find answers to your questions here.

 Can I stay overnight?

 Yes!
-Please see our Accommodations Page.
+Please see our Accommodations page.

 Can I buy food while I’m there?

 Our restaurant is called the Bare Bistro.
 It offers meals and drinks (including beer & wine) but their hours are limited – particularly in the off-season.
-For hours and the menu, please visit the Bare Bistro's website.
+For hours and the menu, please visit the Bare Bistro website.

 During office hours, you can also purchase snacks, ice, drinks and other necessities at the Bare Boutique.

-Does your restaurant sell alcholic drinks?
+Does your restaurant sell alcoholic drinks?

 Are there any cooking facilities that I can use?

 In the lower level of the clubhouse, there is a small kitchen that members can use which includes a refrigerator and microwave.